Amar Kaleka: Biography

 Kaleka was born in Patiala, Punjab.
 His family came to the United States when he was a child.
 In 1982, as dangerous tension began to mount in the area over the Khalistan movement, Amar's father, Satwant Singh Kaleka, decided to leave the country with his wife, Satpal, and their two young sons, Pardeep and Amardeep.

 In 1982, at age 4, Kaleka and his family moved to Germantown, Wisconsin, to live with their paternal uncle, Dr. J.S.
 Kaleka.
-When the family realized their ability to survive in America was largely dictated by two people working, mother and father, they made a plan.
+When the family realised their ability to survive in America was largely dictated by two people working, mother and father, they made a plan.
 Satpal, the mother, who was a simple farmer like her husband Satwant, was asked to learn English quickly despite her eighth grade education.
 In order to go to school full-time in the states, Satpal and Satwant made one of the largest sacrifices: their two sons.
-Amardeep (4) and Pardeep (6), returned to India by themselves to live at the Kaleka family household in the old city of Patiala with their maternal aunt, Dr. Jaswinder Kaur Kaleka, Ph.D.
+Amardeep aged 4 and Pardeep aged 6, returned to India by themselves to live at the Kaleka family household in the old city of Patiala with their maternal aunt, Dr. Jaswinder Kaur Kaleka, Ph.D.

 After a year, Satpal passed her TOEFL Exam and found a union job at Eagle Knitting.
 Satwant also found a job, at a family run independent gas station, whereby he manned the register and filled the coolers.
 He did this for more than 12 hours a day to make sure there was enough money to build a life in America.
-When Satpal left her factory union job, she took the bus to Satwant to help out and give him a break.
+When Satpal was done during each day at her factory union job, she would take the bus to Satwant to help out and give him a break.

 When Amardeep and Pardeep came back to the United States for school, their family moved to the North West side of Milwaukee.
 This area had been termed "Little Beirut" by locals, and came complete with drive-by shootings, armed robberies, and a severe economic depression.
 Amar grew up very poor, having to accept food from "free lunch programs" while his parents rented apartments from government subsidized housing.

-High school career - Bay View High School
+High school career – Bay View High School

 Kaleka attended Bay View High School in the Bay View neighborhood of Milwaukee, Wisconsin, graduating in 1996.
 While he attended Bay View, he became the student government class president of 1996, as well as ranking ninth in chess in the state, founding the World Culture's Club, and playing varsity basketball, soccer, and baseball.
 He went on to become the Milwaukee High School Baseball Player of the Year, as he went undefeated as a pitcher.
 He also won a silver medal of merit for perfect attendance through all four years in school.
-Ultimately, Amardeep was awarded a merit based scholarship to Marquette University - the Presidential Leadership Scholarship.
+Ultimately, Amardeep was awarded a merit based scholarship to Marquette University – the Presidential Leadership Scholarship.